SED-EEW/hmb_client_FinDer/readme.md

 Finally, the format of the exchanged data have to be well defined.

+## Dependencies
+These scripts needs python 3.6+ and libraries requests and pymongo.

 ## Config file

 You can define a config file to set some default parameters and to avoid the usage of passwords in the command line or in scripts.